0xumarkhatab/Fluid-Protocol-Research/README.md

   The integrated DEX allows efficient trading and fee generation within the same ecosystem.

 ### Cons
-- **Interdependency Risk:**
+- **Limited Cross-Chain Fragmentation Solution**
-  Reliance on multiple interconnected modules means a failure in one component could affect the entire system.
+  Although Fluid aims to address chain fragmentation by unifying liquidity, its current implementation is limited to EVM-compatible networks—specifically Ethereum, Arbitrum, Base, and Polygon.
+This focus means that while Fluid streamlines operations within the EVM ecosystem, it doesn't fully resolve fragmentation across non-EVM chains.
+Consequently, users and assets on other blockchains remain excluded, limiting overall interoperability and network diversity.
 - **High LTV Risks:**
   While high LTV ratios provide borrowing capacity, they also increase exposure to market volatility and the risk of rapid liquidations.

-- **Economic Sustainability:**
+- **Interdependency Risk:**
-  The long-term viability of the reward and fee structures remains uncertain, potentially impacting protocol sustainability during market downturns.
+  Reliance on multiple interconnected modules ( oracles , vault managers etc. ) means a failure in one component could affect the entire system.